Overview

 Dental cone beam CT scan (CBCT)

-A dental cone beam CT scan is a type of CT scan.
+A dental cone beam CT scan is a type of CT scan used by dentists.
 It is sometimes called a CBCT scan.
 This is a quick and painless test.

 The scan creates 3D images of your jaws and teeth.
 It does this using X-rays and information on a computer.

-The cone-shaped X-ray beam has a lower amount (dose) of radiation than a typical CT scan.
+The cone-shaped X-ray beam uses a lower amount (dose) of radiation than a typical CT scan.
 This means that it is safer.

 The scan gives us information that we cannot get from usual X-rays.
-For example, we can check the exact shape of the bone in your jaw.
+For example, we can check the exact shape and structure of your jawbone.
 This helps us to decide if you are suitable for dental implants.

 Radiation from a cone beam CT scan